byjg/docker-php/php7-fpm/README.md

-# Docker PHP 7.0 Cli
+# Docker PHP 7.0 with FPM

-An Docker image with PHP 7.0 Cli.
-This package contains:

-- PHP 7.0 Cli (with extensions Json, Xml, Curl)
-- PHPUnit 5.2
-- ByJG Migrate
+A Ready to use PHP 7.0 client with FPM and XDebug.

 # Build